Welcome to the OCANA

 The Apostle’s Exploits

-At the same time, faithful to the Lord’s command to go…and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit (Matt.
-28:19), the Apostles went out and preached wherever they went, first to the Jews and then to the Gentiles, so that in a surprisingly short time, Christian communities had sprung up in all the main centers of the Roman world and beyond.
-Their exploits are recorded in the Acts, as well in the inner tradition of the Orthodox Church.
-After these humble beginnings, Christianity spread far and wide throughout the known world, but the Good News of Christ aroused intense opposition, and the first three centuries of the Church were characterized by sporadic, but bloody, persecutions.
-Church tradition is full of the lives of these early martyrs for the faith, and one cannot but admire the courage and perseverance of these heroes who willingly gave up their lives rather than denounce Christ.
+At the same time, faithful to the Lord’s command to “Go therefore and make disciples of all nations, baptizing them in the name of the Father and of the Son and of the Holy Spirit” (Matthew 28:19), the Apostles went forth and preached wherever they went—first to the Jews, and then to the Gentiles.
+In a surprisingly short time, Christian communities had sprung up across all the major centers of the Roman world and beyond.

 Why Faith?